wp-plugins/easyrecipe/trunk/readme.txt

 7. Readers can rate your recipe in their comments.
 Easy Recipe uses these to generate an average rating for Google

 == Changelog ==
+1.1 Fixed a problem when Wordpress autosave adds spurious paragraphs

 == Upgrade Notice ==